How To Make Vape Juice: A Step-By-Step Guide

 Both these liquids can be purchased in large quantities as neither contain nicotine.
 While it is more common to use a blend of both, some sub-ohm vapers do mix up 100% VG vape juices, so consider this before making a purchase.

-We recommend both however, as even just a small amount of PG will improve your vape juice’s flavour without making it noticeably harsher to inhale
+We recommend both, however, as even just a small amount of PG will improve your vape juice’s flavour without making it noticeably harsher to inhale.

 3. Vape juice flavour concentrates